gfting/huang-wen-cheng/README.md

 # huang-wen-cheng

 Web app to play Go, named in honor of my grandfather that taught me, 黃文辰.
 We are rarely able to play with one another because of distance, but I hope that this will be enjoyed by both him and others. *He died May 15th, 2019 before the completion of this project.
+Try it out at https://go.gfting.dev.

 ## Setup